Shipu12345/telegram-poll-vote/README.md

 Getting Started
 ---------------------------------------------------------------------------------------------------------------------

     Configuration of .env file:

         1. Copy env.example to .env file.

-    2. You need to get APP_ID and APP_HASH from registering  https://my.telegram.org/auth.
+        2. You need to get APP_ID and APP_HASH from registering  <a href="https://my.telegram.org/auth">here</a> .

         3. Assign poll group id to GROUP_ID

         4. Assign mobile number to PHONE with proper country code.